EdoardoTosin/Batch-Image-Converter/README.md

   -p PATH, --path PATH  path where images are located (default: ".")
   -d [1-1000], --dpi [1-1000]
-                        pixel density in pixels per inch (dpi), must be in range 1-1000 (default: 72)
-  -s [1-10000], --size [1-10000]
+                        pixel density in pixels per inch (dpi), must be in range 1-1000 (default: 72) -s [1-10000], --size [1-10000]
-                        max resolution of image (long side) in pixel (downscaling only), must be in range 1-10000 (default:
+                        max resolution of image (long side) in pixel (downscaling only), must be in range 1-10000 (default: 1000)
-                        1000)
   -f [0 = Nearest, 4 = Box, 2 = Bilinear, 5 = Hamming, 3 = Bicubic, 1 = Lanczos], --filter [0 = Nearest, 4 = Box, 2 = Bilinear, 5 = Hamming, 3 = Bicubic, 1 = Lanczos]
                         type of filter used for downscaling, must be an integer in range 0-5 (default: 0 = Nearest) --colorspace, --no-colorspace, --cs, --no-cs
-                        convert all images to RGB color space (default: False) -q [1-100], --quality [1-100]
+                        convert all images to RGB color space -q [1-100], --quality [1-100]
-                        quality of output images, must be in range 1-100 (values above 95 should be avoided) (default: 80) --optimize, --no-optimize
+                        quality of output images, must be in range 1-100 (values above 95 should be avoided) (default:
+                        80)
+  -m [0-10000], --max-image-mpixels [0-10000]
+                        maximum images resolution allowed in Megapixel, (default: 0 [None]) --optimize, --no-optimize
-                        attempt to compress the palette by eliminating unused colors (default: True)
+                        attempt to compress the palette by eliminating unused colors

 other options:
   Customize script behaviour (alert and wait)

-  --alert, --no-alert   play alert sound when finished the conversion
-                        (default: True)
-  --wait, --no-wait     wait user keypress (Enter) when finished the
+  --alert, --no-alert   play alert sound when finished the conversion --wait, --no-wait     wait user keypress (Enter) when finished the conversion
-                        conversion (default: True)
 ```

 ## Help 🆘 [-h, --help]